Big Data ChallengeEDU

 This event was not only fun, engaging, and educational, it provided participants access professional mentors and, additional internship opportunities.
 It is because of the combined efforts, passion, patience, and understanding of the volunteers and staff that made this day a big success.

 —Darius Murray Ed.
-S, M. Ed, CRC, iRISE2 Mentoring Program Coordinator Florida Atlantic University Center for Autism and Related Disabilities
+S, M. Ed, CRC, Program Coordinator FAU Center for Autism and Related Disabilities

 Your students can participate in a Big Data Challenge as part of an in-person or Virtual CodeDay, or we can host a Big Data Challenge in your classroom!